Associate Professor of History

 Professor Kapur’s recent book, Japan at the Crossroads: Conflict and Compromise after Anpo (Harvard University Press, 2018), explores the impact of the massive 1960 protests in Japan on US-Japan relations, Japanese society and culture, and the Cold War international system.
 Topics covered include US-Japan relations during the John F. Kennedy and Ikeda Hayato administrations; Japanese domestic politics in the 1960s; the Japanese labor, student, and feminist movements; postwar intellectuals; Japanese literature, art, & theater; the mass media; police and the courts; and right-wing groups and yakuza gangsters.
 Although the book mainly focuses on the 1960s, there is also an in-depth introductory chapter covering the 1950s.

-In addition, he has recently written articles on Chinese and Japanese environmental policy since 1970, US-Japan relations during the John F. Kennedy administration, and the 1968 centennial celebrations of Japan’s Meiji Restoration.
+In addition, he has recently written articles on Chinese and Japanese environmental policy since 1970, US-Japan relations during the John F. Kennedy administration, the postwar Japanese student movement, and the 1968 centennial celebrations of Japan’s Meiji Restoration.

 Professor Kapur teaches broadly on premodern and modern Japanese history, Chinese history, Korean history, World War II, and environmental history.
 He also teaches graduate courses on the United States and the world since World War II.
 Among students, Professor Kapur is known for incorporating detailed historical simulations into many of his undergrad courses, including a Pearl Harbor simulation and a simulation of warfare, society, and politics in samurai-era Japan.

 Professor Kapur also has an extensive background in digital humanities.
 From 2012 to 2014, he served as Project Manager for Harvard University’s Digital Archive of Japan’s 2011 Disasters, leading a team of scholars and coders in designing and building a ground-breaking digital archive.
 At present, Professor Kapur is working on designing web and smart phone apps for his Samurai Japan simulation.

 Japan at the Crossroads: Conflict and Compromise after Anpo (Harvard University Press, 2018)[Click here to view Expanded Table of Contents]

 Journal Articles & Book Chapters

 “The Empire Strikes Back?
 The 1968 Meiji Centennial Celebrations and the Revival of Japanese Nationalism,” Japanese Studies 38:3 (December 2018)

 “Mending the ‘Broken Dialogue’: US-Japan Alliance Diplomacy in the Aftermath of the 1960 Security Treaty Crisis,” Diplomatic History 41:3 (June 2017)